jigx-com/jigx-docs/docs/Building Apps with Jigx/Data/Offline remote data handling.md

           provider: DATA_PROVIDER_REST
           entity: customers
           method: create
-          # In this scenario, the backend system does not return an ID, you need to sync
+          # In this scenario, the backend system does not return an ID,
-          # the data before we get the correct backend ID for the record.
-With this in mind,
+          # you need to sync the data before we get the correct backend ID for
-          # you'll need to be careful not to create and update the same record on the queue
+          # the record.
+With this in mind, you'll need to be careful not to
+          # create and update the same record on the queue because the backend
-          # because the backend cannot associate the records after the sync.
-Have a look at
+          # cannot associate the records after the sync.
+Have a look at the
-          # the Update jig to see the correct way of dealing with this scenario.
+          # Update jig to see the correct way of dealing with this scenario.
           function: rest-create-customer
-          functionParameters:
+          parameters:
             firstName: =@ctx.components.firstName.state.value
             lastName: =@ctx.components.lastName.state.value
             companyName: =@ctx.components.companyName.state.value